 If you are interested in attending a workshop or have any questions, please email the VP of Workshops.

-Friday, May15 from 10-1 at the home of Karen Boyer (Marietta)
+Saturday, August 8 from 1-4 at the home of Karen Boyer (Marietta)

 BRENDA DAYNE WORKSHOP RECAP - JUNE 2013